990aa/kivixa/BEZIER_CURVES.md

 ## Overview

-This document explains the mathematical foundation of the smooth drawing system in the Kivixa PDF annotator.
+This document explains the mathematical foundation of the smooth drawing system in the Kivixa .

 ## Problem Statement